davelab/reactWizard/README.md

-##Simple wizard component builded with react, it can be used for long forms
+##Simple wizard component built with react, it can be used for long forms

 to run the project:
 `npm install && npm start`